amateescu/search_api_solr/README.md

   name in Drupal.
 This setting will let you specify a prefix for the index IDs on this Drupal installation.
 Only use alphanumeric characters and underscores.
-  Since changing the prefix makes the currently indexed data inaccessible, you should change this vairable only when no indexes are currently on any Solr servers.
+  Since changing the prefix makes the currently indexed data inaccessible, you should change this variable only when no indexes are currently on any Solr servers.
 - search_api_solr.settings.index_prefix_INDEX_ID (default: '')
   Same as above, but a per-index prefix.
 Use the index's machine name as